MIT Office of Engineering Outreach ProgramsLearn more at: oeop.mit.edu

 Apply at: summerapp.mit.edu

-Please refer to the list of required information below when working on your application (all information included below is up-to-date for Summer 2018).
+Please refer to the list of required information below when working on your application.
 This list will help you start preparing your application and it can be used as a checklist when you submit your final application.

 Student Online Application